LalResearchGroup/CNV-clinviewer/README.md

 #### Methods

-Aggregated data of >200,000 population CNVs from the UK Biobank and gnomAD as well as >10,000 patient CNVs from ClinVar.
+We aggregated data of >200,000 population CNVs from the UK Biobank and gnomAD as well as >10,000 patient CNVs from ClinVar.
 In addition, we identified ten genomic annotations such as gene dosage-sensitivity scores and two bioinformatic tools (ClassifyCNV, enrichr).
 All data and tools were integrated into a novel R Shiny based interface and were deployed in the Google Cloud platform as web-application.

 #### Results